glatzert/ACME-Server-ADCS/docfx/docs/update-v30-to-v31.md

 ## Profile Priority

-Before V3.1, if you had multiple issuance profiles matching and the client did not specify a specific profile, the server would reliably pick the same profile as 'default'.
+Before V3.1, if you had multiple issuance profiles matching and the client did not specify a specific profile, the server would reliably pick the same profile as a 'default'.
 This had not been codified before, so it was more an side effect of an implementation detail.
-That detail changed, so it can now occure, that profiles are picked more randomly.
+That detail changed, so it can now happen, that profiles are picked randomly.

 To prevent that, a profile now can specify it's priority.
 Profiles with higher priority are picked first.